thecodeassassin/influxdb.com/content/docs/v0.9/query_language/query_syntax.md

 ###### Double-quote Identifier With Spaces, Leading Digit, Periods, Hyphens, Unicode, etc.

 ```
-SELECT * FROM first_database
+SELECT * FROM first_measurement
-SELECT * FROM "first database"
+SELECT * FROM "first measurement"
-SELECT * FROM "1st_database"
+SELECT * FROM "1st_measurement"
-SELECT * FROM "first.database"
+SELECT * FROM "first.measurement"
-SELECT * FROM "first-database"
+SELECT * FROM "first-measurement"
-SELECT * FROM "α-database"
+SELECT * FROM "α-measurement"
 ```

 ## Single-quote Strings